muir/nfigure/README.md

 - `env:"VARNAME"` specifies that a value can or should be loaded from an environment variable

-## Flag setup

-#### There are many diferent flavors of flags in use.

-	-verbose 3
-	-verbose=3
-	--verbose 3
-	--verbose=3
-	-v 3
-	-v -v -v
-	-vvv
-	v

-#### How do you combine them?

-	--debug=true
-	-d
-	--verbose=3
-	-v

-	-vd 3 true
-	vd 3 true

-### Usage
+## Command line parsing

+Both Go-style and Posix-style command line parsing is supported.
+In addition to the base features, counters are supported.
+Filling maps, arrays, and slices is supported.

 - `flag:"name"` specifies the name of the command line flag to fill a value.
 - `flag:"name n"` specifies a single letter alternative
 - `flag:"name,split=comma` for array values, specifies that strings will be split on comma, flag can only be given once
 - `flag:"name,explode=true` for array values, specifies that the flag can be given multiple times and is not split
-- `flag:"name,content=application/json` specifies that the value is JSON that should be decoded
-- `flag:"name,counter=true` for integer values, counts the number of times the flag is used, flag cannot take argument
+- `flag:"name,counter` for numberic values, counts the number of times the flag is used, flag cannot take argument
+- `flag:"name,map=explode,split=equal` for maps, support -name a=b -name b=c
+- `flag:"name,map=prefix` for maps, support --namex=a --nameb=c

-### Default behavior
+### Posix-style

-The default behavior is that single-letter are used after a single dash and may be combined.
-Multi-letter flags require a two-dash prefix.
+When using Posix-style flags (`PosixFlagHandler()`), flags whose names are only a single rune can be combined on the command line:

 	--debug
 	-d